A sparse optimization approach to infinite infimal convolution regularization: Introduction

-where $N_k \in \N$, $\lambda^k_i >0$ and $u^k_i$ are extremal points of the unit ball of the convex regularizer.
-Such observation has proved useful, for example, in solving super-resolution problems in the space of measures \cite{bp, pieper2021linear, flinth2021linear} and in dynamic inverse problems with regularized with optimal transport energies \cite{bredies2022generalized, duval2021dynamical}.
 In this paper we use the characterization of the extremal points of the unit ball of $\hat F$ given in Section \ref{sec:convexlifting} to design a GCG for the lifted problem \eqref{eq:liftingintro}.
 We follow the general procedure described in \cite{bredies2021linear} and adapt the results of \cite{bredies2021linear} to prove sublinear convergence of the GCG algorithm.
 Moreover, we use the equivalence of \eqref{eq:inverseproblemintro} and \eqref{eq:liftingintro} to rewrite the GCG algorithm for \eqref{eq:liftingintro} as a converging algorithm for the inverse problem regularized with the infinite infimal convolution functional \eqref{eq:inverseproblemintro} with the same rate of convergence.